setlog/go-mongo-atlas/README.md

 ## Using the mongo connection

 What we have now is a singleton `mongoConn` that can be used directly which is not a good idea.
 Why create it at all?
-Why cannot we establish a connection every time the client calls our endpoints?
+Why cannot we establish a connection every time the client app calls our endpoints?

 Because `mgo.DialWithInfo(...)` can take several seconds before the connection to the MongoDB Atlas is ready.
 There is a couple of necessary steps like sending and accepting certificates, authorization etc. that needs to be done, before your service can proceed to the next step.
+You probably want your endpoints to answer within milliseconds, not seconds, right?

 And of course you cannot use the singleton `mongoConn` in all your endpoints for an obvious reason (due to the side effects by using of a common connection in concurrent HTTP sessions).

-So, we use a copy of the singleton `mongoConn` which works quick and safe:
+So, we use a copy of the singleton `mongoConn` which works quick enough and safe:

 ```
     session := mongoConn.Copy() // "session" can be used safely
     defer session.Close()
 ```

 Let us implement `/save` and `/read` now.
-We store the data in a sort of generic way: everything what the client app sends us we are going to save into the Mongo database as a byte array.
+We store the data in a sort of generic way: everything what the client app sends us we are going to store in the Mongo database as a byte array.

 ```
 type MyEntity struct {